practicalli/clojure/clojure-editors/editor-user-guides/neovim-conjure.md

 Plug 'Shougo/deoplete.nvim' | Plug 'ncm2/float-preview.nvim'
 "
 ```
-Quit neovim to load the updted configuration (unless there is someway to reload the configuration)
+Quit neovim to load the updated configuration (unless there is someway to reload the configuration)

 Run neovim and `:PlugInstall` to install all plugins defined in the `~/.config/nvim/init.vim` configuration